 Rule No. 14.
-Limitations on Drafting and Requirements for Introduction; Duplicative Measures; Indication of Requester on Committee Introductions.
+Limitations on Drafting and Requirements for Introduction; Indication of Requester on Committee Introductions.

-- 1. Except as otherwise provided in Joint Standing Rules Nos.
-14.4, 14.5 and 14.6, after a regular legislative session has convened, the Legislative Counsel shall honor, if submitted before 5 p.m. on the 8th calendar day of the legislative session, not more than: - (a) Two requests from each Assemblyman and Assemblywoman; and - (b) Four requests from each Senator, → for the drafting of a bill or resolution. - 2.
-Except as otherwise provided in subsection 4 and Joint Standing Rules Nos.
-14.4, 14.5 and 14.6, after a regular legislative session has convened, the Legislative Counsel shall honor, if submitted before 5 p.m. on the 15th calendar day of the legislative session, not more than 50 requests, in total, from the standing committees of each House for the drafting of a bill or joint resolution.
-The Majority Leader of the Senate and the Speaker of the Assembly shall, not later than the 1st calendar day of the legislative session, determine and provide the Legislative Counsel with a written list of the number of requests for the drafting of a bill that may be submitted by each standing committee of their respective Houses, within the limit provided by this subsection.

-The lists may be revised any time before the 15th calendar day of the legislative session to reallocate any unused requests or requests which were withdrawn before drafting began on the request.
+- 1. Except as otherwise provided in subsection 3 and Joint Standing Rules Nos.
+14.4, 14.5 and 14.6, after a regular legislative session has convened, the Legislative Counsel shall honor, if submitted before 5 p.m. on the 15th calendar day of the legislative session, not more than 60 requests, in total, from each House for the drafting of a bill or joint resolution.
+The Majority Leader of the Senate and the Speaker of the Assembly shall, not later than the 8th calendar day of the legislative session, allocate all, some or none of the 60 requests and provide the Legislative Counsel with a written list of the number of requests for the drafting of a bill that may be submitted by each member and standing committee of their respective Houses, and as Majority Leader or Speaker, as applicable, within the limit provided by this subsection.
+The lists may be revised any time before the 15th calendar day of the legislative session to reallocate any unused requests or requests which were withdrawn before drafting began on the request. - 2.
+A request for the drafting of a bill or resolution that is submitted by a standing committee pursuant to this section must be approved by a majority of all of the members appointed to the committee before the request is submitted to the Legislative Counsel. - 3.
+A standing committee may only request the drafting of a bill or resolution or introduce a bill or resolution that is within the jurisdiction of the standing committee. - 4.
+A measure introduced by a standing committee at the request of a Legislator or organization must indicate the Legislator or organization at whose request the measure was drafted. - 5.
+The following measures must be introduced by a standing committee:

-- 3. A request for the drafting of a bill or resolution that is submitted by a standing committee pursuant to this section must be approved by a majority of all of the members appointed to the committee before the request is submitted to the Legislative Counsel. - 4.
-A standing committee may only request the drafting of a bill or resolution or introduce a bill or resolution that is within the jurisdiction of the standing committee. - 5.
-A measure introduced by a standing committee at the request of a Legislator or organization must indicate the Legislator or organization at whose request the measure was drafted. - 6.
-The following measures must be introduced by a standing committee: - (a) Measures drafted at the request of agencies and officers of the Executive Branch of State Government, local governments, the courts and other authorized nonlegislative requesters. - (b) Measures requested by statutory committees and interim legislative studies. - (c) Bills requested by a standing committee, or by persons designated to request measures on behalf of a standing committee during the interim.
-Bills requested by or on behalf of a standing committee must be introduced by that committee. - 7.
-Resolutions requested by or on behalf of a standing committee may be introduced by an individual member. - 8.
-If two or more measures are being considered in the same House which are substantively duplicative, only the measure which has been assigned the lowest number for the purpose of establishing its priority in drafting may be considered, unless the measure with the lowest number is not introduced within 5 days after introduction of a measure with a higher number. - 9.
+- (a) Measures drafted at the request of agencies and officers of the Executive Branch of State Government, local governments, the courts and other authorized nonlegislative requesters. - (b) Measures requested by statutory committees and interim legislative studies. - (c) Bills requested by a standing committee, or by persons designated to request measures on behalf of a standing committee during the interim.
+Bills requested by or on behalf of a standing committee must be introduced by that committee. - 6.
+Resolutions requested by or on behalf of a standing committee may be introduced by an individual member. - 7.
 A Legislator may not change the subject matter of a request for a legislative measure after it has been submitted for drafting.

 Rule No. 14.1.
-Secondary Deadlines for Submission of Details to the Legislative Counsel.
+Secondary Deadline for Submission of Details to the Legislative Counsel.